Ending2015a/dungeon_maps/README.md

 [(Watch this video in high quality)](https://youtu.be/q6HnNAVr2ps)

-Calculating the flow fields caused by camera motion.
+This example shows how to calculate the flow fields caused by camera motion.

 Run this example
 ```shell